dolthub/doltgresql/README.md

 database, comes [Doltgres](https://www.doltgres.com), the Postgres-flavored version of Dolt.
 It's a SQL database that you can branch and merge, fork and clone, push and pull just like a Git repository.
 Connect to your Doltgres server just like any Postgres database to read or modify schema and data.
-Version control functionality is exposed in SQL via system tables, functions, and procedures.
+Version control functionality is exposed in SQL via system tables and functions.

-Git versions file, Doltgres versions tables.
+Git versions files, Doltgres versions tables.
 It's like Git and Postgres had a baby.

 # Doltgres is Beta